 In the following tables, column "Cmp" means compatibility with DRBD.
 Please note that 100% exact compatibility is not possible, because of the asynchronous communication paradigm.
 The following table documents common options which work with (almost) any command:

-Option Cmp Description force almost Some preconditions are skipped, i.e. the command will / should wor although some (more or less) vital preconditions are violated.
-Instead of givingforce, you may alternatively prefix your comman with force- THIS OPTION IS DANGEROUS!
+Option Cmp Description force almost Some preconditions are skipped, i.e. the command will / should work although some (more or less) vital preconditions are violated.
+Instead of givingforce, you may alternatively prefix your command with force- THIS OPTION IS DANGEROUS!
 Use it only when you are absolutely sure that you know what you are doing!
-Use it only as a last resort if the same command withoutforce has failed! timeout=\$seconds no Some commands require response from either the local kernel module, or from other cluster nodes.
+Use it only as a last resort if the same command withoutforce has failed for no good reason! timeout=\$seconds no Some commands require response from either the local kernel module, or from other cluster nodes.
 In order to prevent infinite waiting in case of network outages or other problems, the command will fail after the given timeout has been reached.
 When \$seconds is -1, the command will wait forever.
-When \$seconds is 0, the command will not wait in case any precondition is not met, und abort without performing an action host=\$host no The default timeout is 5s.
-The command acts as if the command were executed on another host \$host.
-This option should not be used regularly, because the local infor- mation in the symlink tree may be outdated or even wrong, and some local information like sizes of physical devices (e.g. disks) is not present in the symlink tree.
-Use at your own risk! verbose no Some (few) commands will become more speaky.
+When \$seconds is 0, the command will not wait in case any precondition is not met, und abort without performing an action The default timeout is 5s. host=\$host no The detault timeout is os.
+The command acts as if the command were executed on another host shost.
+This option should not be used regularly, because the local information in the symlink tree may be outdated or even wrong.
+Additionally, some local information like remote sizes of physical devices (e.g. remote disks) is not present in the symlink tree at all, or is wrong (reflecting only the local state).
+THIS OPTION IS DANGEROUS!
+Use it only for final destruction of dead cluster nodes, see section 2.4.3.1. verbose no Some (few) commands will become more speaky.
 Option Cmp Description